camptocamp/c2cgeoportal/doc/integrator/authentication_oidc.rst

 QGIS with Zitadel
 ~~~~~~~~~~~~~~~~~

-In Zitadel you should have a PKCS application with the following settings:
+In Zitadel you should have a PKCE application with the following settings:
 Redirect URI: ``http://127.0.0.1:7070/``.

+You need QGIS desktop 3.34 or later.

 On QGIS: